G-xr/PARA/README.md

 Antibodies are a specific class of proteins produced by the adaptive immune system to combat invading pathogens.
 Understanding the wealth of information encoded in antibody amino acid sequences can significantly aid in predicting antibody properties and developing novel therapeutics.

 ## About PARA
-The PARA (Pre-training with A Rational Approach for antibodies) model is a pre-trained model specifically designed for antibody sequences.
+The PARA (Pre-training with A Rational Approach for antibodies, https://www.biorxiv.org/content/10.1101/2023.01.19.524683v2) model is a pre-trained model specifically designed for antibody sequences.
 It leverages a unique training strategy tailored to antibody sequence patterns, combined with an advanced self-encoding model structure inspired by natural language processing (NLP) techniques.

 ## Abstract
 Mining the embedded information in antibody amino acid sequences can benefit antibody property prediction and novel therapeutic development.
 While protein-specific pre-training models have been useful in extracting latent representations from protein sequences, there is a need for improvement in models specifically for antibody sequences.
 Existing models often do not fully consider the unique differences between protein sequences and language sequences, nor do they account for the distinct features of antibodies.